 Best Fertilizer For Herbs

-It’s always best to use natural fertilizer for herbs rather than chemical ones.
+Also, it’s always best to use natural products, rather than chemical ones.
 They are not only healthier for us, but they’re much better for the plants too.

 Synthetic fertilizers strip the soil of its natural nutrients, which is not good for the long term health of the plant.
 Plus, it’s way too easy to overuse them, which can damage plants and cause fertilizer burn.